courtneyhg/emp_JavaCoffee/README.md

 ### Results
 - Binary: 0ms for size 100, 0ms for size 10000, 2ms for size 1000000, 0ms for size 100000000, 0ms for size 100000000, 7ms for size 100000000
 - Linear: 0ms for size 100, 0ms for size 10000, 2ms for size 1000000, 13ms for size 100000000, 31ms for size 100000000, 26ms for size 100000000

+Results are based on using `linearSearch` and `binarySearch` on the same array with the same target to keep everything constant.

 ### Conclusions
 - BinarySearch takes less time than LinearSearch.
 However, this is only evident after the array length increases to a certain point.